 One study tried to prove the importance of cannabinoids in animals using European starlings.
 The study showed that male starlings with higher expressions of CB1 receptors exhibited higher dominance in nesting sites and even sang more to females.

 Another study showed that ailments experienced by animals and aging humans can be quite similar and thus if an ailment exhibited by humans is cured by CBD then similar ailments in animals can also be cured using CBD.

 Example of such ailments include:

-Considering the fact that endocannabinoid receptors in humans are similar to those in many animals, it makes sense that CBD could treat the aforementioned illness in cats, dogs and other pets.
+Considering the fact that endocannabinoid receptors in humans are similar to those in many animals, it makes sense that CBD could treat illness in cats, dogs and other pets.

 CBD dosage for the pets.